 How is anger, irritability, and aggression in children treated?

 Behavioral intervention is the first line of treatment for childhood anger and aggression.
-Though there are quite a few evidence-based therapies that can be helpful, the Child Study Center emphasizes two primary approaches that focus on changing the interpersonal dynamics that lead to and result from angry outbursts.
+Though there are quite a few therapies that can be helpful, the Child Study Center emphasizes two primary approaches that focus on changing the interpersonal dynamics that lead to and result from angry outbursts.
 These are complementary therapies that address a child’s behavior problems from different directions.

 - Cognitive behavioral therapy (CBT) is a three-pronged approach that helps a child acquire new and more effective strategies for regulating angry emotions, thoughts, and behaviors.

 - Emotion regulation, which allows the child to learn to identify anger triggers and preventive strategies.